hfwbakker/tic_tac_toe/README.md

 - player 1 function and player 2 function, player 1 calls player 2 at end of turn (class player?)

 LOG:
+--- Monday May 3rd ---
+Day three of working on Tic Tac Toe.
+- Deleted the former "field" class, and integrated some of its functionality in to TicTacToe class.
+- player class can now input an X or O respectively in a field
+- input is validated, so if ther is alreand an X or O player will get an error message.

 --- Thursday April 29th ---
 Day two of working on Tic Tac Toe.
 - Created a class for "the game" called TicTacToe that keeps track of the play field through an array of arrays called @@field